uyuni-project/uyuni/containers/doc/README.md

   password: MySuperSecretCAPass
 ```

-To dismiss the email prompts add the `email` and `emailFrom` configurations to the above file or use the `--email` and `--emailFrom` parameters for `uyuniadm install`.
+To dismiss the email prompts add the `email` and `emailFrom` configurations to the above file or use the `--email` and `--emailFrom` parameters for `mgradm install`.

 Run one of the following command to install after replacing the `uyuni.example.com` by the FQDN of the server to install:

 ```
-uyuniadm -c uyuniadm.yaml install podman uyuni.example.com
+mgradm -c mgradm.yaml install podman uyuni.example.com
 ```

 or

 ```
-uyuniadm -c uyuniadm.yaml install kubernetes uyuni.example.com
+mgradm -c mgradm.yaml install kubernetes uyuni.example.com
 ```

 ### Podman specific configuration